-In older individuals, levels of perceived stress have been shown to affect certain immune responses to the flu vaccine (e.g., production of antibodies and interleukin-2)., A limited body of evidence suggests that stress-management interventions can produce significant increases in antibody titer after flu vaccination.
-In a study of adults aged 65-85 years, positive mood on the day of flu immunization was correlated to seroprotection against the H1N1 strain of influenza at both 4 and 16 weeks following vaccination, irrespective of age and sex.
+In older individuals, levels of perceived stress have been shown to affect certain immune responses to the flu vaccine (e.g., production of antibodies and interleukin-2).
+A limited body of evidence suggests that stress-management interventions can produce significant increases in antibody titer after flu vaccination.
+In a study of adults aged 65-85 years, positive mood on the day of flu immunization was correlated with seroprotection against the H1N1 strain of influenza at both 4 and 16 weeks following vaccination, irrespective of age and sex.